dmitru/tridiagonal-solver/README.md

 tridiagonal-solver
 ==================

-Implementation of an algorithm to solve tridiagonal system of linear equations.
-This is a task from numerical methods course at my uni.
+ A task from numerical methods course at my uni: solve an ODE y'' + y'/x - y/x^2 = -2/x^3.
+First, use finite differences method to reduce it to a linear system with tridiagonal matrix, and then solve the system to obtain the solution of the ODE.